quarkslab/irma/README.md

 To initialize and provision the Virtualbox VM, run in the irma-ansible-provisioning directory `vagrant up --no-provision`.
-VM will be downloaded, and configure using `environments/dev.yml` file (default behavior).
+VM will be downloaded, and configured using `environments/dev.yml` file (default behavior).

 (optional) If you want to use your own environment, create it in `environments` directory and run: